Table of Contents

 - Hire the services of an expert translator without hesitation if you aren’t fluent in the Turkish language,

-- Hire the appropriate staff right away to handle different roles such as accounting, marketing, legal issues, etc.
+- Hire the appropriate staff to handle different roles such as accounting, marketing, legal issues, etc.

 What are the advantages of opening a Business in Turkey?

-- A Limited Liability Company can be established within a week with a minimum of one shareholder and one director, allowing for complete foreign ownership of the company.
+- A Limited Liability Company can be established within a week with a minimum of one shareholder and one director, allowing for complete foreign ownership.

 - Companies operating on certain free zones in Turkey are exempted from paying VAT, corporate tax, and customs duty.